petro97/comments-list-app/README.md

 - **Delete Comments**: Users can remove comments they no longer wish to display.
 - **Responsive Design**: The app works seamlessly across various devices and screen sizes.
 - **Real-time Updates**: Comments are displayed immediately without needing to refresh the page.
+- **Persistent Data**: Both comments and form state are saved in the Redux store and persist even after a page reload.
+  This ensures users don't lose their data and can continue where they left off.

 ## Technology Stack